hyjin123/hyjin123/README.md

 ## Hi!
-I'm Sean :smiley:
+I'm Sean :wave: :computer:

 ### About me:

-- 👋 I am a full-stack web developer with a background in Chemical Engineering and Software Renewals
+- :man: I am a full-stack web developer with a background in Chemical Engineering and Software Renewals

 - 🌱 I recently graduated from a Web Development Program at Lighthouse Labs, Inc.

-- :hammer_and_wrench: I am passionate about coding, solving problems, and taking on new challenges
+- :hammer_and_wrench: I am passionate about coding, problem solving, and taking on new challenges

 - 🔭 I’m looking to collaborate on projects!